Last Updated on

 Q: I have a carrier split unit 2011 year model heat pump.
 The blower stopped working on the indoor unit after a lightning storm.
 I replaced the module for the motor which is the x13 model.
 The module has the capacitor and everything built into it.

 After replacing just the module end of the motor the blower came right on and runs perfectly except now it will not shut off unless I open the breaker.
-The control switch is in auto and the control is in off, yet fan continues to run.
+The control switch is in auto and the control is in off, yet the fan continues to run.

-I swapped thermostats with the downstairs unit and still have same problem.
-I bought new relays and replaced and still have same problem.
+I swapped thermostats with the downstairs unit and still have the same problem.
+I bought new relays and replaced and still have the same problem.
 I then bought new thermostat wiring and still have the problem.

 A: Did you remember to check that there is no manual on switch on the fan limit control itself?
 Sounds like a stuck fan relay or shorted wires to the relay; I’d start by disconnecting the wires from the thermostat on the air handler end.